zondag 31 augustus 2025

 Hi everyone

 Tress of the Emerald Sea is a standalone novel by Brandon Sanderson.
-It is set in The Cosmere so it is part of his multi-series world but you can read it without having read the others.
+It is set in The Cosmere so it is part of his multi-series world but you can read it without having read any of his other books.
+It's also more of a YA book so it's different in style.

 I bought this book from Bol.com.